CSaratakij/i3wm-desktop-config/README.md

 - Copy "cdmrc" to "~/.cdmrc"
 - Copy "tmux.conf" to "~/.tmux.conf"
 - Copy "Xdefaults" to "~/.Xdefaults"
-- Copy ".Xresources" to "~/.Xresources"
+- Copy "Xresources" to "~/.Xresources"
 - Copy "xinitrc" to "~/.xinitrc"
 - Copy "zshrc" to "~/.zshrc"
 - Copy "vimrc" to "~/.vimrc"